gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/what-your-digital-intern-actually-knows.md

 This is not a bug that will eventually be fixed, though memory capabilities are evolving.
 It is a consequence of how these systems work and it shapes how you should use them.
 Any context that matters needs to be provided at the start of each task.
 Any established way of working needs to be included in the instructions you give, every time.

 For managers accustomed to working with teams who accumulate shared context over months and years, this is a genuine adjustment.
-The intern is not growing in their understanding of your organisation, your clients, your preferences or your standards.
+The intern is not growing in their understanding of your organization, your clients, your preferences or your standards.
 They are reset, completely, at the start of each session.

 ![](what-your-digital-intern-actually-knows-media/figure3.png)